 Academic eBooks are not like the ones we use with Kindles and e-readers.
-Sometimes there are limitations on their use that it is important to be aware of.
+Sometimes there are limitations on their availability and use that it is important to be aware of.
 More information is available on our eBooks guide.

 For eBooks provided by Ebsco, Ebook Central, or VLeBooks, check that the number of copies and the options for saving extracts is sufficient for the number of students undertaking the module and for the intended purpose.

 The number of pages that can be saved or printed is set by the publisher and we cannot have those adjusted.
 There is often flexibility on the number of online 'copies' we can buy.
 There is not always an unlimited option available but we can usually purchase multiple licences to increase availability.
 Please alert email@example.com if any of your module’s key readings are contained in single-copy eBooks and we will investigate options available for improving access.

 Please encourage your students to follow the advice in the section marked ‘Advice for students’.

 It is strongly recommended that you check the library provisions of all key readings described in you module reading lists as soon as you can.
 If any are only available through Ebsco, Ebook Central, or VLeBooks it is advisable to check the provisions described below and, if there are restrictions, access the books as soon as possible to save or print the sections you need (subject to any limits imposed) so they are accessible when you need them.

 In Ebook Central you can download full chapters straight from the Table of Contents without having to occupy one of the 'copies', providing there is at least one copy not being used.
 In Ebsco or VLeBooks, or where you do not need full chapters, use the 'view online' option and save the pages you need to read.
 Once saved, you will have permanent access to those pages.

 As the 'download' option blocks access for others for longer, please only use it where there is a genuine need for extended use.
 The 'read online' option cycles availability much more swiftly.